 Great walking tour of the Buda Castle made especially for kids age 5 to 12 years old.
 Buda Castle is located on top a hill on the “Buda” side (or west bank of the river) hence it’s name.
 It’s also known as the Royal Palace and is part of the UNESCO World Heritage, currently hosting several museums, and governmental institutions.
 You can access the castle either by walking up or much more fun by taking the historical Funicular Railway uphill.

 This particular tour is offered by the team at Budapest Under the Guide and is designed to be fun, engaging and accessible for children.
-Participants will be given nandouts, enjoy treasure hunts, animal spotting and more.
+Participants will be given handouts, enjoy treasure hunts, animal spotting and more.

 8. Playgrounds across the city